 The Concept type confers characteristics upon your data.
 It also enables you to query, navigate and facet data by type.
-For example in the federated search screen, there is a type facet presented by default as shown in the screenshot.
+For example, in the federated search screen there is a type facet presented by default – as shown in the screenshot.

-This type facet shows you how many Concepts of each type exist in your Datasets, entire knowledge graph or reference data.
+This type facet shows how many Concepts of each type exist in your Datasets, entire knowledge graph or reference data.

 By selecting one of the types you can restrict the search results to only Concepts of that type, regardless of which Dataset the Concepts might be present in.

 Concept types are used when creating a property that references or links to another Concept in your domain model.
-If you specify a specific type in this relationship, Data Graphs understand the range semantics of the relationship and is able to validate and constrain the Concept editor to only allow Concepts of the type you selected.
+If you specify a specific type in this relationship, Data Graphs understands the range semantics of the relationship and is able to validate and constrain the Concept editor to only allow Concepts of the type you selected.